 By Susan Guyett

-As the officer checked the vehicle, Blankenship drove off with the squad car, which was found Wednesday in a retention pond, police said.
+The suspect was handcuffed and put in the back of the squad car while an officer checked his vehicle.
+Blankenship then took off with the squad car, which was found in a retention pond Wednesday, police say.